upala-digital-identity/group-manager/README.md

 - send POST request to DB (see example message in [DB repo](https://github.com/upala-digital-identity/db)).
 Show db module error if there's one.

 ## Announcements
-Changes that require commit-reveal scheme
+Changes that require commit-reveal scheme.
+All commits are made through the same **commitHash(bytes32 hash)** function.
+The way hash is calculated is what differs for different changes.

 #### commitBaseScore(newScore, optional secret)
 TBD
-hash = keccak256(abi.encodePacked("setBaseScore", newScore, secret));
+- **hash = keccak256(abi.encodePacked("setBaseScore", newScore, secret))** - calculate commitment hash
-sends transaction: commitHash(bytes32 hash)
+- call **commitHash(bytes32 hash)** function of the group contract
+- save timestamp

 #### set-base-score
 Increasing base score doesn't require commit-reveal scheme and works for any pool-type.
 Group manager can increase **baseScore** at any time.
 Decreasing score requires a commit.
 The workflow for the command is as follows.